junior-devleague/cheer-up/readme.md

 Objective
 =========

-Your friend’s been having a bit of a hard time recently, so they’re a bit down in the dumps.
+Your friend’s been having a bit of a hard time recently, so they've been feeling down in the dumps.
 You’ve decided that you’re going to help them out by making a playlist of music that they can listen to to cheer up!
-Use a while loop to create a list of music that you think your friend would like.
+Use a while loop to create a list of songs that you think your friend would like.

 Prerequisites
 =============